-Typically, patients are observed for up to 4 hours and go home the same day.
+Typically, patients are observed in hospital for up to 4 hours and go home the same day.

 You will need to rest for the remainder of the day, and possibly the next day depending on your recovery.
 You can then resume your normal activities but should avoid heavy lifting for 48 hours.

-- You will need to have a responsible adult to take you home. - Continue with your normal medication as prescribed, unless otherwise advised. - If you are having some mild pain you can take over-the-counter painkillers (follow the instructions on the packet). - Don't drive for 24 hours after the procedure - The results will take 7-10 working days to process.
+You will need to have a responsible adult to take you home and be with you overnight.

+Continue with your normal medication as prescribed, unless otherwise advised.

+If you are having some mild pain you can take over-the-counter painkillers (follow the instructions on the packet).

+Do not drive for 24 hours after the procedure.

+The results will be sent to your referring consultant and also discussed with you on the day of the procedure by the radiologist.